YesterdaysCoffee/TrideX_17/README.md

 This is an updated version of TrideX by [eddietheengineer](https://github.com/FrankenVoron/Tridex).

-# Version 0.1
+# Version 0.5
 This version is ready for advanced users to start the build process.
 I'm comfortable each piece good to go and expect some more modifications and tweeks in the near future.
 The last major addition will be the bottom deck supports and z-motor guards.
 Yet to be included:
-BOM
-Documentation and assembly guide (not my strong suit)
+see to do list below.

 # Features and Improvements:
 ```
 NEMA 17 steppers for X and Y